Leonardo-FrancoG/scade-one-esp32-course/README.md

 # SCADE One → ESP32: A Model-Based Embedded Systems Course

-A nine-practice laboratory series that takes a student from a first SCADE One operator to a complete, fail-safe **aircraft flight-control system** running on an ESP32 under FreeRTOS — built entirely on one principle:
+A nine-practice laboratory series that takes a student from a first SCADE One operator to a fail-safe **flight-control demonstrator** running on an ESP32 under FreeRTOS — built entirely on one principle:

 > **The model owns the logic.
 The platform owns the I/O.**